akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 - VM scale sets work on a model basis - there is a model that the scale set follows, and all VMs within the scale set have the same configuration as defined in the model.<br/>
 - If the model changes, you will need to upgrade the instance(s) to the latest model - hence the Upgrade button in the UI (you can also configure scale sets to automatically upgrade when the model changes)<br/>
+- If you have more questions, ask a proctor.<br/>

 •	In the instance view, you can also access features like Azure Bastion, Serial console, and Boot diagnostics.<br/>
 Note that none of these were configured initially in your VM scale set, so you will need to upgrade the scale set model and then update individual instances to use them.<br/>
-There is a bonus section to this lab where you can try this for yourself.
+There is a bonus section to this lab where you can try this for yourself.<br/>

 **3.4 Use autoscale rules on your VM scale set (25 minutes)**
 1. Go to **Scaling** in the VMSS.
 Currently, the VMSS is set to automatic scaling.<br/>